yohanesnuwara/python-bootcamp-for-geoengineers/README.md

 ![python-bootcamp-for-geoengineers-logo](https://user-images.githubusercontent.com/51282928/83759266-80d8f580-a69d-11ea-9149-9c2eed8b025f.png)

 This repository contains all Python source codes, notebooks, and data that I use for my course I've given to SPE student chapters and in PioPetro (Marietta College, Ohio, US).
 Topics of these courses revolve around basics of Python programming and applications in exploration and production.
+Jump to [my YouTube lecture video links]()

 ## SPE Trisakti SC Course (13 September 2020)